vapor/blog/Content/posts/vapor-next-steps.md

 Last and not least we have a fair amount of work to do to improve the infrastructure that we rely on for Vapor.
 We have a surprising amount of stuff we run for Vapor, including the various websites, documentation sites, Discord and GitHub bots.

-At the moment most of it is across a mismatch of services and most sites are run on a single VPS!
+At the moment most of it is across a mishmash of services and most sites are run on a single VPS!
 We'll be updating everything to run on a modern architecture to ensure that random failures don't mean all things Vapor are off line!

 ## Next Steps